I have refrained from writing this article for two months because:

 When you stop sleeping, your body stops producing serotonin the way it usually does.
 And this is the real kicker about insomnia: depression.

 It gets harder and harder to feel happiness the way you used to.
-Your body is literally too tired to feel emotions the same level it did previously.
+Your body is literally too tired to feel emotions at the same level it did previously.
 I’ve made no secret about the fact that I am not the biggest social butterfly on earth, but insomnia has made it even harder for me to socialise.
 I am either too exhausted to go out, or when I’m out I get tired too quickly to enjoy myself.

 When did I decide to seek help?